 A Kick in the Teeth

-By June, 3,000 people had filled in the online form and paid a £100 non-refundable deposit, while the party claimed that it had already vetted 200 wannabe parliamentary candidates.
+By June, 3,000 people had filled in the online form and paid a £100 non-refundable deposit, while the party claimed that it had already vetted 200 prospective candidates.

-In July, Farage was parading his first 100 candidates at the NEC in Birmingham, although oddly refused to say who any of them were.
+In July, Farage paraded his first 100 candidates in Birmingham, although oddly refused to say who any of them were.
 The bizarre omission left many commentators scratching their heads: why line up your prospective MPs only to refuse to name them?

 Kicking Against the System